aaron-jack-manning/json-to-apex-dto-tool/README.md

 # JSON to Apex DTO Tool

 This tool converts JSON to a data transfer object for Salesforce Apex.

-An example is shown below:
+## Example

+For example, the following JSON is converted to the following class.

 ```
 [